opengulf/opengulf.github.io/_posts/2021-08-08-ner-lorimer.md

 <img src="/assets/images/alma_nltk_blog/almablog12.png" style="width:220px;
 height:340px;">

-Figure 11.
-Output 1: a list of all entities with their names, corresponding labels and POS tags.
+<sub>Figure 11.
+Output 1: a list of all entities with their names, corresponding labels and POS tags.<sub>

 2. A list of all entity names.
 The generated csv file is called 'all-entity-names.csv'.
 This particular file has already been used at OpenGulf to retrieve a list of dominant entities for each file.
 In the csv file, the first column of each row is the name of the text file and each row contains a list of entities for a particular text file (view figure 12).